This set of Analytical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Instrumentation of IR”.

 a) Expansion of gas upon heating

-b) Increase in resistance due to increase in temperature and vice versa
+b) Increase in resistance due to an increase in temperature and vice versa

 c) Temperature difference gives rise to a potential difference in the material

-d) Decrease in resistance due to increase in temperature
+d) Decrease in resistance due to an increase in temperature

 Explanation: It is also known as pneumatic detector.
 The gases expand on heating and this in turn leads to the movement of a diaphragm just like in pneumatic sensors.

 10. In a solid sample treatment technique, the finely ground solid sample is mixed with mineral oil to make a thick paste which is then spread between IR transmitting windows.
 What is the name of this solid sample treatment technique?

 a) Pressed pellet